Find answers to questions about RECOVER Clinical Trials

 • Viral Persistence: when the virus that causes COVID-19 stays in the body and causes damage to organs or the immune system to not function properly

-A Request for Applications (ROA) was released in May 2022 soliciting ideas for interventions to address Long COVID.
-Clinical trial intervention proposals were reviewed by teams of scientists in the areas of interest, and patient representatives.
-These groups chose multiple interventions to be incorporated into an adaptive platform protocol, and NIH leadership approved the final list.
-In addition, the work of the RECOVER Initiative to date, including large observational multi-site studies and analyses of 60 million electronic health records, also served as the foundation for the trials design.
+A Request for Applications (ROA) was released in May 2022 to collect ideas from researchers for possible treatments, also called study interventions, for Long COVID symptoms.
+The applications were reviewed by teams of scientists in the areas of interest and Patient, Caregiver, and Community Representatives.
+These groups chose multiple interventions to be included in RECOVER clinical trials and NIH leadership approved the final list.
+In addition, the work of the RECOVER Initiative to date, including large observational cohort studies and analyses of 60 million electronic health records, helped guide the plans for the clinical trials.

-Patients were part of the Protocol Working Groups which developed the protocols, or study plans, for each of the RECOVER clinical trials.
-Each working group included doctors, researchers, and patient and community representatives.
+People with Long COVID were part of the Protocol Working Groups that developed the protocols, or study plans, for the RECOVER clinical trials.
+Each working group included doctors, researchers, and Patient, Caregiver, and Community Representatives.

 Participants

-Yes, a person who has been in the RECOVER cohort study can participate in a clinical trial, if they meet the clinical trial inclusion criteria and are near a clinical trial site.
+Yes, a person who is in the RECOVER cohort study can participate in a clinical trial if they meet the eligibility requirements and they are near a study site.

 It depends on the health condition and the clinical trial.
 The study team will ask potential participants about their health history to help them find out if the clinical trial is a good fit for them.